antriver/laravel-unique-email-validator/README.md

 ## Requirements

 Your MySQL server must support the non-greedy regex operator.
-This has been tested with MySQL 8 and MariaDB 10.2 so those versions of newer should work.
+This has been tested with MySQL 8 and MariaDB 10.2 so those versions or newer should work.

 ## Installation